destrat18/soroush-academic/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: []
 ---
-interests:

-- Machine Learning, Esp.
-Deep Learning
-- Natural Language Understanding Esp.
-Machine Translation and Text Summarization
+My research interests include Machine Learning , Natural Language Understanding  and Data Analytic.
-- Big Data, Data Analytic, and Data-Driven software
-- Recommendation Systems, Esp.
-Text-based suggestion